-If you didn’t see Part-1, read it now or Part-2 will seem incomplete; click on the link below:
+If you didn’t see Part-1, read it now or Part-2 will seem incomplete; click below:

 Let’s recap some of what we learned from last time:

-We talked about the need to substitute white flour products with whole grains.
+We talked about the need to substitute whole grains for white flour products.
 We talked about shopping at farmer’s markets, natural food stores and buying whole foods as they come from the earth and cooking them from scratch (in other words, avoiding processed food which is heavily laden with sugar and chemicals).

 We mentioned a lot of different foods your kids can eat which would actually be good for them instead of making them sick and dull-witted; we talked about how sugar actually slows down immune function, putting children at risk for catching colds and and other viruses.
 So let’s move on with Part-2 without any further delay!

 Kids love sandwiches–who doesn’t?
 But generally, what passes for a sandwich these days, is some kind of meat with processed cheese on white bread with mustard or mayonnaise.
 Totally useless as a “food”!
 There’s no fiber, and therefore, constipating, and no nutrients to speak of either!
 And I have to tell you, constipation is a big problem that parents face regarding their children, some say that it’s so severe, the child refuses to try to use the potty at all!
 So, white flour and meat, with their lack of fiber, is causing a real problem!
 You know you need fiber to move your bowels, right?
 How do we correct this?
 What should a REAL sandwich look like?